kinoute/Hack-Z370-HD3P-i5-8400/README.md

 I first chose `Macmini8,1` because my config was similar to the new Mac Mini model but I recently changed my SMBIOS to `iMac19,2` due to the black screen issue I was having while watching videos in full screen. (**Update:** Apparently this was a bug on macOS and it has been fixed in 10.14.6).

 `iMac19,2` seems better for power management and upgradability (in case you want to add a dedicated GPU later).
-This is the SMBIOS used in this config.
+This is the SMBIOS used in this config up to Big Sur.
+For Monterey, I had to switch back to `Macmini8,1` to make my DVI port work again.

 ## What works